lvanderveekens/dotfiles/README.md

-# Vimrc
+This repository has the purpose of sharing configuration files between multiple machines and perhaps to serve as default config files for interested 3rd parties.

-This repository has only one purpose, to share a vim terminal configuration between multiple machines and perhaps to serve as an example config for others.
-This repo represents my ~/.vim directory together with the config file.
+# Vim
 I used [pathogen](https://github.com/tpope/vim-pathogen) as a plugin manager.

 ### Plugins